~12 min read

 Custom Calendars, Nested Composite Models

 Custom Calendars introduce actual model relationships.
 Performance depends on relationship type (single vs bidirectional), cardinality, and interaction with existing date logic.
+The calendar table itself is rarely the bottleneck.
+The complex time intelligence DAX that typically accompanies it (custom fiscal year calculations, rolling-period logic) is the real cost.

 Nesting Composite Models compounds DirectQuery overhead.
 Each layer adds latency.
 Avoid chains where Report A connects to Composite B which connects to Composite C.